 2. Eat a nutrient-rich diet.
 One of the best things to do for your vision is make sure you have the right vision-supporting nutrients.
 Certain vitamins, for example, can help slow the progress of age-related macular degeneration.
 And there’s more: Dr. Nannette Crowell says, “Most of the antioxidants and phytonutrients are not actually vitamins, but may be even more important.”
 Omega-3’s also help relieve dry eyes, among other things.

-3. If you smoke, think about making 2017 the year you quit.
+3. If you smoke, think about making this the year you quit.
 There is high correlation between smoking and the progression of quite a few common eye diseases; I wrote a blog on the subject a few years back, when the surgeon general had released new information.
 There is also a link there to a handy paper on the subject, if you want to talk to a loved one about it.

 4. Have good eye safety practices during higher-risk activities.
 See this blog about keeping your eyes protected during sports and various household chores and activities.